neo-project/docs/docs/en-us/network/testnet.md

 3. Select the Asset and the amount to send and the account you want to transfer the asset to.

 ## Alternatives to the TestNet
-Testing your Smart Contract on the TestNet is a good idea before publishing it on the LIVE network but earlier in your development cycle you should consider using other methods to test your Smart Contacts such as:
+Testing your Smart Contract on the TestNet is a good idea before publishing it on the LIVE network but earlier in your development cycle you should consider using other methods to test your Smart Contacts such as running you own PRIVATE Testnet.
-- Using Neo.VM if developing in C# with Visual Studio
-- Running you own PRIVATE Testnet